Package Leaflet: Information for the User

 Changing the first day of your period: what you should know

-If you are unsure how to proceed, consult your doctor.
+If you are not sure how to proceed, consult your doctor.

-If you interrupt treatment with Levobel Diario
+If you interrupt treatment with Levobel Daily

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-The likelihood of developing a blood clot may be higher if you have any other disease that increases the risk (see section 2 for more information on diseases that increase the risk of blood clots and symptoms of a blood clot).
+The likelihood of suffering a blood clot may be higher if you have any other disease that increases the risk (see section 2 for more information on diseases that increase the risk of blood clots and symptoms of a blood clot).

 Tumors

-Other conditions
+Other Conditions

 Interactions